guangjun1997327/Deep-learning-project-4-Diabetic-retinopathy-detection-/README.md

-# Deep-learning-project-4-Diabetic-retinopathy-detection-
+# Deep Learning Project for Diabetic Retinopathy Detection

-Diabetic retinopathy is an eye disease, in which damage occurs to the retina due to diabetes.
-The longer a person has diabetes and the less controlled the blood sugar, the higher the chances of developing diabetic retinopathy. here. we provide the automatic methods for diabetic retinopathy detection.
+Diabetic retinopathy is a serious eye condition associated with diabetes, leading to damage in the retina.
+This project aims to provide automatic methods for the detection of diabetic retinopathy using deep learning techniques.

-TFRecords:
+## Project Overview
+This repository contains code for training and evaluating deep learning models to classify and detect diabetic retinopathy from retinal images.
+We use the IDRID (Indian Diabetic Retinopathy Image Dataset) and implement various models like VGG, ResNet, and a transfer learning approach for this purpose.

+## Getting Started
+### Prerequisites
+- Python 3
+- TensorFlow
+- Other necessary libraries and dependencies (listed in `requirements.txt`)

+### Preparing the Dataset
+Convert the IDRID dataset into TFRecords for efficient input pipeline processing:

 - under the folder `./input_pipeline/`, run the following command to convert IDRID dataset into TFRecords `python3 create_smaller_tfrecord.py`.